kivy/kivy/doc/sources/guide/environment.rst

     .. versionadded:: 1.8.1

 KIVY_BCM_DISPMANX_ID
-    Change the default Raspberry Pi display to use.
+    Change the default Raspberry Pi display to use when using the egl_rpi window provider.
 The list of available value is accessible in `vc_dispmanx_types.h`.
 Default value is 0:

     - 0: DISPMANX_ID_MAIN_LCD
     - 1: DISPMANX_ID_AUX_LCD